Installing Software Updates

 Use the tftp or scp commands instead if you are not using an HTTP server.

 You must include the full path to the upgrade file in the command.
 We recommend including the --detach keyword to ensure that the install process does not stop if your user session times out or is otherwise closed during the process.
 For example:

 Wait until installation is complete.
 The system reboots itself when installation is complete.

 Installation might take 30 minutes or more.

 Verify that the installation is complete.

 Use an SSH client to log into the management IP address using the admin user account and password.
 The banner information includes a line (highlighted) that should show the new build number.
-For example, the following output indicates that the Firepower Threat Defense version is now 6.2.0-181, which matches the example upgrade file.
+For example, the following output indicates that the FTD version is now 6.2.0-181, which matches the example upgrade file.
 The show version command also shows software version information.